ornicar/lichess-puzzler/README.md

 The generator posts candidates to the validator.

 ## Validator

 Stores puzzle candidates and lets people review them with a web UI.

-Let's go with python and flask.

 mongodb puzzle:
 ```